- Campus Recreation

 TSG serves the student body by advocating and representing their voice for the benefit of the university community while providing access to resources.
 All students are welcome to explore their interests through TSG and are asked to create a progressive environment by participating in university life.
 For more information, visit the TSG web site.

-Student Activities Events
+Student Leadership and Engagement Events

 Service Immersion Program